-As wind blows across the water’s surface friction occurs and energy is transferred from wind to water.
+As wind blows across the water’s surface, friction occurs and energy is transferred from wind to water.
 The result is a rising crest that forms into a wave.
 Over time and distance, sustained wind strength and duration build up a large amount of energy beneath the ocean’s surface, forming deeper waves known as swells.
 This energy fuels a swell so it can travel thousands of miles without changes in height or shape.

 Since waves vary in size, surf forecasters usually give the swell height as the average height of the tallest one-third of waves in a collection.
-As a rule of thumb, the larger the height of a swell the bigger the waves it will produce when it approaches the coast.
+As a rule of thumb, the larger the height of a swell, the bigger the waves it will produce when it approaches the coast.

-Swell period is the number of seconds between successive swell crests as they pass the same stationary object, such as a piling or buoy.
+Wave terms include swell period, which is the number of seconds between successive swell crests as they pass the same stationary object, such as a piling or buoy.
 The greater the number of seconds between swells, the larger the resulting wave.
 Ideal waves for surfing have a swell period of 12 seconds or longer, so swell periods of less than 11 seconds are usually not included in the average.

 Swells are redirected by shallow spots on the ocean floor.
 Shallow areas slow down the speed of the swell, while the portion of it passing over deep water maintains its speed.
-This slowing down, which "bends" the wave, is called "refraction."
-Knowing the direction of a swell helps boaters navigate it and surfers determine where to position themselves to ride a wave.
+This slowing down, which "bends" the wave, is called refraction.
+Knowing swell direction helps boaters navigate the swell and surfers determine where to position themselves to ride a wave.